Benjiiim/XamarinPlayground/README.md

         return emotionResults;
     }

-Copy/Paste the following code in the Core class, which are utilies method to do some calculation and some formating on the API results:
+Copy/Paste the following code in the Core class, which are utilities method to do some calculation and some formating on the API results:

     //Average happiness calculation in case of multiple people public static async Task<float> GetAverageHappinessScore(Stream stream)